jinvillaz-zz/gulp-scp3/README.md

 This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).

-This module was written in node v12.13.0
+This module was written in `node v12.13.0`

 Also tested with gulp 4 [Gulp](https://www.npmjs.com/package/gulp)

+node.js version supported
+`node v10.17.0` up

 ---